x56080/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCollection/createIndex_en.md

 	* Enforced (Boolean): Whether the index is enforced unique.
 	* NotNull (Boolean): Whether any filed of index can be null or not exist.
 	* SortBufferSize (Int): The size of sort buffer used when creating index.
+    * NotArray(Boolean):  Whether any filed of index can array.

 **Note:**